pbeza/wildland-core/tests/README.md

     Both scripts uses the same hardcoded variables for now and the same configuration (e.g. evs port [default 5000]).

 4. Paste token to the test input

+This flow works only once because EVS server creates a record in its database for an email.
+In order to successfully run 3. step again, database volume of EVS container must be removed (default name of volume: `docker_db`).